apache/nuttx/configs/sama5d4-ek/README.txt

          NOTE:  The WM8904 driver should not be included in the configuration if you are using the Rev C version of the board (there were some I2C communication issues for the WM8904 interface on Rev C of the board).
-Instead the "NULL" audio device in built in to support higher level testing.
+You may either (1) Disable audio support and disable the Media Player GUI, or (2) configure the "NULL" audio device so that the GUI will function correctly (with no sound, of course).

        This configuration depends on media files in the default mountpoint at /mnt/sdard (configurable).
 If you see the message "Media volume